geochasm/DRCOG_Buildings/README.md

 # DRCOG_Buildings
-Repository for DRCOG buildings workflow docs
+DRCOG Planimetrics buildings workflow documents

+For general information on this import project see the OpenStreetMap wiki page for the import located [here.](https://wiki.openstreetmap.org/wiki/Denver_Planimetrics_Import))